JaymZZZZ/VA-Datatape/README.md

 Note: inline.vb file listed here is for informational purposes to show you the inner workings of the script.
 When you import the .vab file, the inline file is pre-loaded.

+Note 2: This plugin only works for the F-16C Viper at this time.
+More aircraft can be added, time permitting.